GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 #### Sync to BigQuery with Datastream

-To stream our data from AlloyDB to BigQuery, use Google Datastream.
+To stream our data from AlloyDB to BigQuery, we'll use Google Datastream.
 It will listen to all changes in source tables (using Change Data Capture) and send them to BigQuery.

-- Create a [publication and a replication slot](https://docs.cloud.google.com/datastream/docs/configure-alloydb-psql#configure_alloydb_for_replication) on your AlloyDB database.
-You can use AlloyDB Studio, instead of `psql` to enter the SQL commands.
+- Create a [publication and a replication slot](https://docs.cloud.google.com/datastream/docs/configure-alloydb-psql#configure_alloydb_for_replication) in your AlloyDB database.
-- Create a source profile for your AlloyDB cluster (use the public IP address).
+- Create a Datastram source profile for your AlloyDB database
-- Create a destination profile for BigQuery.
+  - Stick to `us-central1` region, otherwise you might need to recreate some firewall rules
-- Create a stream from AlloyDB to BigQuery.
+  - Use the public IP of the proxy to connect and database user/password that you've been provided earlier

-> [!NOTE]
+  - Choose IP allowlisting for *Connectivity*
-> **Configure the dataset characteristics:**
+- Create a Datastream destination profile for BigQuery
->
+  - Use single dataset `disney` for all schemas
-> - Schema grouping: Single dataset for all schemas
+  - Write mode should be `MERGE`
-> - Dataset: Use the existing dataset `disney` as the destination dataset
+  - Staleness limit should be `0 seconds`
-> - Stream write mode: Merge
+  - Replicate only the two tables that you have created
-> - Staleness limit: 0 seconds
+- Create & start the stream from AlloyDB to BigQuery

 ### Success Criteria